s0s1-team/ctf/rhme3/its_a_kind_of_magic.md

 ## Write-up

 The easiest side channel analysis challenge.
-After some [hardware setup](hw.md) and multiple configuration tries, we were able to get traces with Chipwhisperer.
-The first obstacle for us was all traces we out of sync.
+After some [hardware setup](hw.md) and multiple configuration tries, we were able to get traces with help of Chipwhisperer.
+The first obstacle for us was all traces were out of sync.

-The issue was unsychronized clocks on Xmega and Chipwhisperer.
+The issue was unsynchronized clocks on Xmega and Chipwhisperer.
 Unlike previous RHME this time chip was clocked using internal oscillator.
-But after poking around we found there was clock signal for one of CAN controller available.
+But after poking around we found there was a clock signal for one of CAN controller available.
+This allowed to synchronize Chipwhisperer with the board.
 It's a pity that FI challenges didn't have clock available.

 Chipwhisperer software was slightly patched to support the board.
 And traces acquisition question was closed.

 ![SCA1](images/itskindofmagic1.png)

 We assumed that masking was just XORing input with random mask (changed every boot).
-Such masking resembles on AES-CCM attack which was described in ["IoT Goes Nuclear: Creating a ZigBee Chain Reaction"](http://iotworm.eyalro.net) paper.
+Such masking resembles an attack on AES-CCM which is described in ["IoT Goes Nuclear: Creating a ZigBee Chain Reaction"](http://iotworm.eyalro.net) paper.

-Briefly, the attack could be split on 3 steps:
+Our plan for the attack consisted of 3 steps:
 1. Attack AES _SubBytes_ on the 1st round.
 Here we are able to get not real key but `round_1_key ^ mask`.
     ![SCA2](images/itskindofmagic2.png)